download pre-computed annotation

 6 Sample sex

 When working with human or animal samples, you should ideally constrain your experiments to a single sex to avoid including sex bias in the conclusions.
 However this may not always be possible.
 By looking at reads from chromosomeY (males) and XIST (X-inactive specific transcript) expression (mainly female) it is quite easy to determine per sample which sex it is.
-It can also be a good way to detect if there has been any mislabelling in which case, the sample metadata sex does not agree with the computational predictions.
+It can also be a good way to detect if there has been any mislabelling leading to the sample metadata sex not agreeing with the computational predictions.

 To get chromosome information for all genes, you should ideally parse the information from the gtf file that you used in the mapping pipeline as it has the exact same annotation version/gene naming.
 However, it may not always be available, as in this case where we have downloaded public data.
 R package biomaRt can be used to fetch annotation information.
 The code to run biomaRt is provided.
 As the biomart instances are quite often unresponsive, we will download and use a file that was created in advance.